The definitive guide to Brand Protection: what is it and how can you benefit?

 Giving you the ability to extract text that has been embedded into images to avoid keyword detection.

 So you can also detect counterfeit products that look the same as the original but do not use the official brand name.

 Allowing you to discover infringements where logos have been obscured or distorted to avoid enforcement.

 Artificial intelligence and machine learning

-So your system can learn the ways counterfeiters are changing the way they describe products with keywords and continually change search parameters to adapt
+So your system can learn the ways counterfeiters and other actors are changing the way they describe products with keywords and continually change search parameters to adapt.

-Enabling you to automatically connect infringements across social media accounts and websites and uncover coordinated networks of infringing activity (in one real example from 2019, a global brand used Network Analysis technology to identify a network of over 500 social media accounts promoting over 14,000 infringing URLs on 42 unique websites)
+Enabling you to automatically connect infringements across channels such as social media, marketplaces, and websites and uncover coordinated networks of infringing activity (in one real example from 2019, a global brand used Network Analysis technology to identify a network of over 500 social media accounts promoting over 14,000 infringing URLs on 42 unique websites).

 So you have all the elements of your armory in place.
 You’re now ready to get started with modern advanced online Brand Protection.
 The million-dollar question is, how much is your business going to benefit?

 Leading technology consultancy Forrester has constructed a Total Economic Impact™ (TEI) framework that helps to provide the answers.